Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 ## 2.5.1 Remote Procedure Call
 - Fundamental abstraction enabling execution of procedures on client's requests.
 - The requested procedure may be out of process boundary, memory address space, system.
-- Synchronous patters - calling process thread remains blocked.
+- Synchronous patterns - calling process thread is blocked/paused until response is received.
 - Marshalling and unmarshalling of parameters and return values done by infrastructure.
 - Steps for implementation:
 		1. Design and implement server procedures that will be exposed for remote invocation.
 		2. Register those procedures on clients where it will be available for use.
 		3. Design and implement client code that invoke the remore procedure.
 -  Pass by reference will not work, RPC should be able to marshall/unmarshall User Defined types, base for IPC.
-- Implementations: RPyC, XML-RPC, JSON-RPC, Thrift, CORBA, DCOM, Java RMI, .NET Remoting, etc.
+- Implementations: RPyC, XML-RPC, JSON-RPC, Thrift, CORBA(SUpports), DCOM, Java RMI, .NET Remoting, etc.
 ![RPC](../Images/Cloud%20Computing/RPC.png)

 ## 2.5.2 Distributed Object Frameworks
- allows objects to be in heterogeneous network and provides abstraction such that they seem to be in same address space.
+ Allows objects to be in heterogeneous network and provides abstraction such that they seem to be in same address space.
 - It exposes the instances/objects (unlike methods in RPC).
 Illusion as if the object is local.
 - Interaction pattern:
 		1. Server maintains registry of active objects made available to other processes.